CS 525 KNOWLEDGE DISCOVERY AND DATA MINING

 with the Academic

-There will be a total of 2 exams.
-Each exam will cover the material presented
+There will be one midterm exam.
+This exam will cover the material presented

-There will be a total of three interrelated projects.
+There will be a total of six interrelated projects.

 Students will be required